spacecatpixel/lokidocs/docs/LokiServices/Messenger.md

-title: Loki Documentation | Decentralised end-to-end encrypted Private Messenger
+title: Loki Docs | Decentralised end-to-end encrypted Private Messenger
 description: The first Loki service to has been developed and deployed on the Loki network is a decentralised, end-to-end encrypted private messaging application called Loki Messenger.

 # Loki Messenger